zhangmaosen/Agent0/README.md

 ## 🔥 News

 - **[2025/11/25]** Agent0-VL is released on [arXiv](https://arxiv.org/abs/2511.19900)!
-- **[2025/11]** Agent0 paper was released on [arXiv](https://arxiv.org/abs/2511.16043)!
+- **[2025/11/20]** Agent0 paper was released on [arXiv](https://arxiv.org/abs/2511.16043)!

 ---

 ## 📖 Overview

-The **Agent0 Series** represents a breakthrough in autonomous agent development, demonstrating that high-performing agents can evolve entirely from scratch without relying on any human-curated data or external supervision.
-This repository contains two complementary works that push the boundaries of self-evolving agents through tool-integrated reasoning:
+The **Agent0 Series** explores a new direction for autonomous agent development, showing that capable agents can improve and evolve without relying on human-curated datasets or handcrafted supervision.
+This repository brings together two complementary studies that advance self-improving agents through tool-integrated reasoning.

 ### 🤖 [Agent0](./Agent0): Self-Evolving Language Agents
 **Unleashing Self-Evolving Agents from Zero Data via Tool-Integrated Reasoning**